 If Longs Peak was a breeze, then try Pyramid Peak.
 Located near Aspen, you might want to take a rope and harness with you.
 It’s only a little over 8 miles, round trip, but it will take you at least an hour per mile.

 For a more rugged experience, some prefer to pack into the wilderness.
 Backpacking requires more planning and better equipment.
-Packs weigh upwards of 150 pounds and include foul weather gear, food and food preparation tools, and bedding.
+Packs can weigh up to 50 pounds (which is over the comfort limit) and include foul weather gear, food and food preparation tools, and bedding.
+Ideally they are never more than 20 percent of your body weight.
+Day packs should be 10 percent.
+So a 200lb person could have a 20 to 40lb bag depending on the length of hike.

 Once again, Rocky Mountain National Park tops the list with its Continental Divide Loop.
 This is a 25 mile hike that starts at Grand Lake.
 You’ll hike switchbacks up to Flattop Mountain at just over 12,300 feet, where you’ll see the Continental Divide.
 After following the Continental Divide Scenic Trail, you go through the Tonahutu drainage and the Tonahutu Creek Trail until it loops around to your starting point.